cianleypoldt/zenoa-engine/README.md

 ## Design Notes

 - Uses **Structure of Arrays (SoA)** for better cache behavior during updates.
 - Simulation runs on a fixed timestep for consistency and repeatability.
 - Built to be easy to understand and extend—most components are separated cleanly and avoid unnecessary abstraction.
 - Engine state is stored in a self-contained context, allowing integration into other applications or environments.
+- A set of example programs is included in the [`examples`](examples/) directory
+- The public API is exposed via the interface header: [`src/engine/interface.h`](src/engine/interface.h).

 ---